HOME • SEARCH • EMAIL • ABOUT

 Botany

-A coarse, smooth vine with angled or grooved stems.
-Leaves are somewhat rounded in outline, 10-20 cm long, heart-shaped at the base, 5- or 7-angled or lobed.
+Patolang-gubat is a coarse, smooth vine with angled or grooved stems.
+Leaves are somewhat rounded in outline, 10 to 20 centimeters long, heart-shaped at the base, 5- or 7-angled or lobed.
 Male racemes have long peduncles with many flowers, with large bracts, one or two are open at a time.
 Flowers are white and large.
-Calyx-lobes are 2 to 2.5 cm long and irregtularly toothed.
-Fruit is rounded, 10 cm across, smooth, red or crimson.
+Calyx-lobes are 2 to 2.5 centimeters long and irregularly toothed.
+Fruit is rounded, 10 centimeters across, smooth, red or crimson.

 Distribution